Specy/liquid-glass/packages/liquid-glass-react/README.md

 ```

 ## Basic Usage

 Initialization is expensive, try to minimize re-renders and unnecessary unmouts.

+The component does it's best to track the position of the target element in the page and update the effect, but it cannot track the `top` or `left` etc.. position changes, if you update them, you should call the `forceUpdate` method on the ref to re-render the effect, or use the `renderKey` prop to force a re-render when needed.

 ```tsx
 import React, { useMemo } from 'react';